epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 dependencies do I need to pull in and how much do I need to directly replace to make nom functional?
 At what point am I still really using nom vs maintaining my own library with hints of nom?
-At what point is using nom no longer pulling its wait and and instead the dependencies and re-implementations become a liability?
+At what point is using nom no longer pulling its weight and and instead the dependencies and re-implementations become a liability?

 Each dependency I pull in needs a string justification to keep the impaxt on my users small and to avoid
 [rust picking apart my dependencies](https://www.reddit.com/r/rust/comments/uymdcp/introducing_wax_portable_and_opinionated_globs/).

-Taking this to an extreme, To meet my parsing library ergonomic goals, I would basically be replacing all of the top layer of nom, only being able to reuse the core types, du
+Taking this to an extreme, to meet my parsing library ergonomic goals, I would basically be replacing the top layer of nom, only being able to reuse the core types.

 Except even the core types might not be enough.
-When adding span support toG$aG$aG$aG$aG$a toml_edit, I found just
+When adding span support to toml_edit, I found just
 [increasing the size of my input-type made parsing take 30% longer](https://github.com/winnow-rs/winnow/issues/72).
 For toml_edits use in cargo, these numbers take a barely-acceptably-slow TOML